 Kentucky's African American Civil War Memorial

-Located in Greenhill Cemetery, this marker honors African Americans from Kentucky who defended the Union in the Civil War.
-The Women’s Relief Corps dedicated the monument on July 4, 1924.
-African Americans constituted nearly one-third of the Union troops from Kentucky but this was the only monument to black soldiers created prior to the war's centennial.
+Located in Greenhill Cemetery, this small memorial was dedicated in 1924 to honor African Americans from Kentucky who defended the Union in the Civil War.
+The Woman's' Relief Corps dedicated the monument on July 4, 1924.
+African Americans constituted nearly one-third of the Union troops from Kentucky, and this was the only monument to black soldiers created before the war's centennial.

 Backstory and Context